CLASSIC GINGER SCONES

 - Rub in butter to resemble breadcrumbs.

-- Combine buttermilk and Ginger Refresher, add all at once to flour.
+- Combine buttermilk and Buderim Ginger Refresher Cordial, add all at once to flour.

 - With a knife gently mix until most of dry ingredients are moistened, adding a little extra buttermilk if it feels at all dry.
 Whilst in bowl using fingertips gently gather dough into a ball and gently knead with fingertips until dough is smooth.